Housing prices spike in the summer. Avoid short-term rentals during the peak season to save money.

 What kind of lifestyle can I afford on $1400 per month?

-Forbes quoted Croatia's "very low" living costs as one of the reasons the country cracked Forbes Best Places To Retire Abroad in 2020.
+Forbes quoted Croatia's "very low" living costs as one reason the country cracked Forbes Best Places To Retire Abroad in 2020.
 The unknown is always what the definition of a "comfortable" standard of living would be.

-I combined my experience living 6-months in Croatia with other expats and digital nomads in my network to calculate a Croatian Cost of Living.
+I combined my experience living 6-months in Croatia with other expats and digital nomads in my network to calculate an average living cost for Croatia.
 Our estimates for a modest lifestyle in Split ranged between $1400-$2500.

-Even in major cities, the $1400 monthly budget above includes a middle-class lifestyle with 4 meals out per week, movies, wine, and a gym membership.
+Even in a big city, the $1400 monthly budget above includes a middle-class lifestyle with four meals out per week, movies, wine, and a gym membership.
 The best part is that things that make the quality of life in Croatia so high are free.
 Mild Mediterranean weather, beautiful coastline, beaches, and mountains all come free of charge.

 How much does housing in Croatia cost?

 Monthly rent is around $450 - $600 for a city-center apartment walking distance to everything you need, including Croatia's gorgeous beaches.
 I paid ~$530 / 450 euros per month for my two-bedroom apartment less than 1 mile/1 km from several beaches in Split.
 Wifi and all utilities, except electric, were included.

 Our apartment was less than 1 mile/1 km from a beach.

 ★ Large (915 square foot or 85 square meter) 2 bedroom, 1 bath, living room, dining room, kitchen, and a beautiful garden with tangerine, lemon, and orange trees. ★ Fully equipped facilities such as sofa, smart TV, air conditioner, washing machine, stove, and a parking space. ★ Located in a quiet location, close to markets and cafes.
 Only 1.5 miles to Old Town